-If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal from the sensor.
-The interrupted sensor signal causes a fail condition at the controller.
+If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal from the detector.
+The interrupted detector signal causes a fail condition at the controller.
 The low flow level is factory-set at 0.6 SCFH ( $\pm 0.2 \text{ SCFH}$ ).

-Exhaust fitting
+EXHAUST fitting

-The exhaust fitting on the right side of the housing allows the gas sample to exit the sample-draw detector.
-The exhaust fitting accepts 1/4 in. rigid tubing.
-See the Installation section on page 9 to connect tubing to the exhaust fitting.
+The EXHAUST fitting on the right side of the housing allows the gas sample to exit the sample-draw detector.
+The EXHAUST fitting accepts 1/4 in. rigid tubing.
+See the Installation section on page 9 to connect tubing to the EXHAUST fitting.